 So, please be patient.
 Wait for us.
 We’ll join you.
 It’s just going to take some time.

-Friendili is a social networking app and magazine for families going through special educational needs, health and disability journeys.
+Friendili is a social networking app where families share their experiences of disability and chronic health conditions.
 You can find out more here.